apple/swift-collections/README.md

 ## Code of Conduct

-Like all Swift.org projects, we would like the Swift Collections project to foster a diverse and friendly community.
-We expect contributors to adhere to the [Swift.org Code of Conduct](https://swift.org/code-of-conduct/).
-A copy of this document is [available in this repository][coc].
+We expect contributors to adhere to our [Code of Conduct][coc].

 [coc]: https://github.com/apple/.github/blob/main/CODE_OF_CONDUCT.md

 ## Contact information

-The current code owner of this package is Karoy Lorentey ([@lorentey](https://github.com/lorentey)).
+The current maintainer of this package is Karoy Lorentey ([@lorentey](https://github.com/lorentey)).
 You can contact him [on the Swift forums](https://forums.swift.org/u/lorentey/summary), or by writing an email to klorentey at apple dot com.
 (Please keep it related to this project.)

-In case of moderation issues, you can also directly contact a member of the [Swift Core Team](https://swift.org/community/#community-structure).